mortenalbertsen/CodingChallengePhraseFinder/README.md

 ## Short description of solution

-Out of preference I chose to build this as an Xcode-project, initially targeting an iOS-app.
+Out of preference I chose to build this as an Xcode-project, initially targeting an iOS-app, later targeting a traditional Mac-app.

+The relevant logic for the "cracking" of the anagrams are isolated in class `AnagramHelper.swift`.

+An instance of `AnagramHelper` is instantiated for every new inputphrase.